Harris strikes measured contrast with Trump's contentious appearance before Black journalists

 Authorities say Ryan Wesley Routh camped outside the golf course in West Palm Beach, where Trump was playing on Sunday, for nearly 12 hours with food and a rifle but fled without firing shots when a Secret Service agent spotted and shot at him.

-Subsequently arrested, Routh's past online posts suggest he has not been consistent about his politics in terms of supporting Democrats or Republicans.
+Subsequently arrested as he drove on the highway, Routh's past online posts suggest he has not been consistent about his politics in terms of supporting Democrats or Republicans.
 The attack came barely two months after Trump was wounded during a rally in Pennsylvania.

+Trump also met on Tuesday with sheriff’s office deputies who activated the highway traffic stop that took Routh into custody

 Trump’s running mate, Ohio Sen. JD Vance, said at a Georgia Faith & Freedom Coalition event that “it’s popular on a lot of corners of the left to say that we have a both sides problem.”
 But “no one has tried to kill Kamala Harris in the last couple of months, and two people now have tried to kill Donald Trump."